Berucan/Portfolio2/README.md

 ![screenshot](./Screenshot.png)!

-Additional description about the project and its features.
+- Additional description about the project and its features.
+We added a contact form to the Portfolio using pair programming.

 ## Built With